open-gpu-compute/learning-cuda/programming_interface/README.md

 A block of page-locked host memory can also be mapped into the address space of the device by passing flag `cudaHostAllocMapped` to `cudaHostAlloc()` or by passing flag cudaHostRegisterMapped to cudaHostRegister().
 Such a block has therefore in general two addresses: one in host memory that is returned by `cudaHostAlloc()` or `malloc()`, and one in device memory that can be retrieved using `cudaHostGetDevicePointer()` and then used to access the block from within a kernel.
 ## Asynchronous Concurrent Execution
-### Concurrent Execution between Host and Device
-Concurrent Execution between Host and Device is provided by library functions that return the control to CPU before a function on the device is executed.
+**Concurrent Execution between Host and Device**: Concurrent Execution between Host and Device is provided by library functions that return the control to CPU before a function on the device is executed.
 Many device operations(streams) can be queued up using asynchronous calls if appropriate resources are available.
 This relieves the host thread of much of the responsibility to manage the device, leaving it free for other tasks.
-### Concurrent Kernel Execution
-Machines with high compute capabilities (>2.0) can execute kernels concurrently.
+**Concurrent Kernel Execution**: Machines with high compute capabilities (>2.0) can execute kernels concurrently.
 Kernels that require a huge amount of memory are less likely to be run concurrently.
 ### Overlap of Data Transfer and Kernel Execution
 Some devices can perform asynchronous memory transfer to and from GPU with kernels running concurrently. asyncEngineCount property is used to check whether a device supports this functionality or not.